zth/rescript-relay/rescript-relay-documentation/docs/refetching-and-loading-more-data.md

 ## Making a fragment refetchable

-You can make a fragment refetchable by adding the `@refetchable(queryName: "")` directive to it.
+You can make a fragment refetchable by adding the `@refetchable(queryName: "<queryName>")` directive to it.
 Let's look at an example of making a fragment refetchable and refetching it with.
 Here's a component showing some information about a user, and then rendering a "Show bio"-button to refetch the fragment it uses, but include more information about the user:

 ```rescript
 /* UserProfileHeader.res */